prometheus/docs/content/docs/instrumenting/exposition_formats.md

 ## Format version 0.0.4

 This is the current metrics exposition format version.

-As of this version, there are two alternate formats understood by Prometheus: a protocol-buffer based format and a text format.
-Clients must support at least one of these two alternate formats.
+A client must expose metrics in the below mentioned text format only.

 In addition, clients may optionally expose other text formats that are not understood by Prometheus.
 They exist solely for consumption by human beings and